 Writing QIP Components In Zig

-Zig is a strong default for QIP components because it can emit small freestanding WebAssembly without bringing a runtime, filesystem, or package graph along for the ride.
+Zig works well for QIP components because it can emit small freestanding WebAssembly without bringing a runtime, filesystem, or package graph along for the ride.

 The tradeoff is that you are responsible for being explicit about the WebAssembly shape you want.
 For QIP, that means exporting a small ABI, using fixed buffers, and compiling with a maximum memory size.